-Sites to meet the Above Moderate income RNHA are located in Appendix A and total 8,361 units.
-Moderate sites are located along mixed-use designations along Katella Avenue, Western Avenue, and Garden Grove Boulevard, and Brookhurst St. Sites generally include structures built prior to 1986.
+Sites to meet the Above Moderate income RNHA are located in Appendix A-and, with a total 8,361 of 6,417 units.
+Above Moderate sites are located along mixed-use designations along Katella Avenue, Western Avenue, and Garden Grove Boulevard, and Brookhurst Street Sites generally also include structures built prior to 1986.so-called SB 9 sites described in the following section.